apache/iotdb/docs/UserGuide/Cluster/Cluster-Maintenance.md

 It costs 0.006s
 ```

-### Show the SchemaRegion where a SchemaPartition resides
+### Show the SchemaRegion where a SchemaPartition resides in

-Show the SchemaRegion where a SchemaPartition resides:
+Show the SchemaRegion where a SchemaPartition resides in:
 - `SHOW SCHEMA REGIONID OF root.sg WHERE SERIESSLOTID=s0`

+As is illustrated above, the SeriesSlotID and TimeSlotID are both replaceable.

 Eg:
 ```